splunk/public-o11y-docs/gdi/monitors-hosts/docker.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Docker monitor.
 See benefits, install, configuration, and metrics

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the ``docker-container-stats`` monitor type to read container stats from a Docker API server.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the ``docker-container-stats`` monitor type to read container stats from a Docker API server.
 Note it doesn't currently support CPU share/quota metrics.

 This integration is available for Kubernetes, Linux, and Windows.